My Render Experience

 Quick Reflection

 Going through this as a non-developer made it clear where Render is 100% clear and where messaging could better anticipate user uncertainty.
-This is exactly where I can help Render as a Product Marketing Manager.
+This is exactly where I can help companies like Render.